 The most important purchase for any runner is getting the right pair of shoes.
 Without getting too technical, everyone has their own running gait and a shoe which suits one person may not suit another.
 Just because your mate swears by a particular shoe/brand does not mean that they will be right for you.
 Everyone’s feet, gait and running style are different.

-To avoid making an expensive mistake, it’s worth going to a specialist running shop for advice – especially one that has a treadmill where they can analyse your style of running and recommend an appropriate shoe.
+To avoid making an expensive mistake, it’s worth going to a specialist running shop for advice – especially one that has expert staff who can analyse your style of running and recommend an appropriate shoe.
 Some good local options are Let’s Run (Stokesley), Up & Running (Darlington) and Northern Runner (Newcastle).
 There are hundreds of online retailers selling running shoes cheaper but – until you know what suits you – nothing beats trying a pair on and preferably giving them a quick try out, preferably via a quick jog down the street or on a treadmill.
 (Unless you regularly run one, treadmill analysis might not give a true reflection of your running style so always try to have a little run around – even if that has to be a short jog across the shop!)

 Spend some time and money on getting the right pair of running shoes – your body will thank you.

 There is a seemingly endless range of running apparel available – from lightweight garments to keep you cool in the summer, to thermal body cover to keep you warm in the winter.
 Wicking fabric is much better than cotton for runners as it’s lighter, dries quickly and doesn’t chafe as much.
 If polyester is not your thing, opt for fabrics made from bamboo or merino wool as these have excellent wicking properties.

 Most runners will tend to accumulate masses of kit but the basic requirements are:

 - a long sleeve top/lightweight jacket for cooler weather (ideally, with some reflective/high visibility elements for night running)